-Barangay Sabang in the town of San Jose, Camarines Sur is the common jump-off point to Caramoan Islands.
-There are RoRo and trigger boats that leave every hour from 6AM to 11AM from Sabang going to Guijalo, Caramoan.
-Trigger boats charge P120 per passenger.
-However if you miss the last public RoRo or boat, you can hire a private boat en route to Guijalo.
-Range varies depending on the size of the boat and your haggling skill.
-A boat that can accommodate up to 16 persons can be rented from P2500-P3000.
+Catch a jeep, van or bus going to Sabang Port in Naga Central Terminal, fare is around P60-P100 one-way for a travel time of two hours.
+Sabang Port in the town of San Jose, Camarines Sur is the common jump-off point to Caramoan Islands.
+There are RoRo and trigger boats that leave every hour from 6AM to 11AM from Sabang to Guijalo Port of Caramoan, fare is P120 per passenger.
+If you miss the last public boat, you can hire a private boat to Guijalo Port.
+Range varies depending on the size of the boat and your haggling skill but a boat that can accommodate up to 16 persons usually costs P2500-P3000.

 When it is low tide in Sabang, the boats couldn’t get near the shore, but the porters are there to carry passengers on their backs.
 They charge P10 per passenger.

-Land trips direct to Caramoan from Naga are available only during good weather, and catching these trips need some luck as the trips are limited.
-Naga to Caramoan takes five hours by public jeepney and the fare is at P250 per passenger, while Goa to Caramoan takes four hours at P200 per passenger.
+Land trips direct to Caramoan from Naga are available only during good weather.
+Naga to Caramoan takes five hours by public jeepney or bus, fare is at P230 per passenger, Goa to Caramoan takes four hours at P200 per passenger.

 The town has a lot of hotels and inns to choose from for those tourists who prefer staying indoor.
 But for more adventurous type, camping in one of the islands is a cheap and fun way of experiencing Caramoan.

-Here are the hotels, inns and lodges in the area:
+Here’s the list of hotels, inns and lodges in Caramoan: